Available in Classic and VPC

 SourceCommit guide

 SourceCommit is available in Korea, Japan, and Singapore Regions, and the same service is provided in each Region.
-This guide will walk you through the information you need to start using SourceCommit.
+Use this guide to get the most out of SourceCommit.

-- SourceCommit prerequisites: view required specifications, supported environments, and service limits
+- SourceCommit prerequisites: Required specifications to use SourceCommit, supported environments, and service limits.

-- SourceCommit quickstart: guides you through the entire process step-by-step
+- SourceCommit quickstart: Follow a step-by-step guide through the entire process.

-- Getting started with SourceCommit: learn how to create SourceCommit repository on NAVER Cloud Platform console
+- Getting started: How to create SourceCommit repository on NAVER Cloud Platform console.

-- Using SourceCommit: learn how to access SourceCommit repository
+- Using SourceCommit: How to access SourceCommit repository

-- SourceCommit screen: learn the basic information of SourceCommit repository and how to check the function tabs and buttons
+- SourceCommit interface: The basic information of SourceCommit repository and how to check the feature tabs and buttons.

-- Creating a commit: learn how to create a commit by creating, adding, editing, and deleting a code file
+- Creating a commit: How to create a commit by creating, adding, editing, and deleting a code file.

-- Managing a repository: learn how to use and manage various functions of a repository such as checking the commit history, managing branches and tags, using pull request, changing settings, and deleting repositories
+- Managing a repository: How to use and manage various features of a repository such as checking the commit history, managing branches and tags, using pull request, changing settings, and deleting repositories.

-- Using Git client: learn how to replicate (clone) a repository using the Git client, and edit and upload (push) the file
+- Using Git client: How to replicate (clone) a repository using the Git client, and edit and upload (push) the file.

-- Using a webhook: learn how to use a SourceCommit webhook in detail
+- Using a webhook: How to use a SourceCommit webhook in detail.

-- Managing webhooks: learn how to create and delete a webhook, change settings, and check results
+- Managing webhooks: How to create and delete a webhook, change settings, and check results.

-- Webhook event list: learn the list of events to be registrable in a webhook and detailed description
+- Webhook event list: The list of events to be registrable in a webhook and detailed description.

-- Using Large File Upload (LFS): learn how to upload large files using Git-LFS
+- Using Large File Upload (LFS): How to upload large files using Git-LFS.

-- Using File Safer: learn how to use File Safer, a malware contamination diagnosis service in SourceCommit
+- Using File Safer: How to use File Safer, a malware contamination diagnosis service in SourceCommit.

-- SourceCommit manual backup: learn how to back up the SourceCommit repository manually
+- SourceCommit manual backup: How to back up the SourceCommit repository manually.

-- SourceCommit resource management: learn how to check the resource information of SourceCommit
+- Managing SourceCommit resources: How to check the resource information of SourceCommit.

-- SourceCommit permissions management: manage accounts using NAVER Cloud Platform’s Sub Account
+- SourceCommit permissions management: How to manage SourceCommit permissions using a Sub Account.

-- SourceCommit glossary: familiarize yourself with key terms and definitions
+- SourceCommit glossary: Find key terms and definitions.

 SourceCommit resources